seyesij/Analyzing_Data_Jobs_Project/README.md

   * Streamlit

 ### Part 1: Data Collection - Web Scraping
-A web scraping python script was developed to retrieve information from Reed on Data Analyst jobs in the Uk using BeautifulSoup.
+A web scraping python script was developed to retrieve data analyst jobs information from [Reed.co.uk](https://www.reed.co.uk) using BeautifulSoup.
 Data scraped included job title, company, location, salary, job type, remote status, description and job link.

 ### Part 2: Data Cleaning and Wrangling
 Data cleaning and wrangling were done on the collected dataset to prepare it for analysis.
 This included removing any invalid, incorrect, or duplicate data points, fixing structural errors, data formatting, filtering unwanted outliers, handling missing data, and converting data types.

 ### Part 3: Exploratory Data Analysis
 In this part, exploratory data analysis (EDA) was performed to analyze and investigate the data and summarize its main characteristics.
-Data visualization techniques were used for this process including wordclouds for keywords analysis and barcharts and boxplots for salary analysis.
+Data visualization techniques were used for this process including wordclouds for keywords analysis and barcharts and boxplots for salary analyses.

 ### Part 4: Modeling (NLP)
 Models for predicting the class label for salary (high or low) based on the text data (job description) were developed using Multinomial Naive Bayes and Logistic Regression.
 CountVectorizer was used to convert text data into a matrix of token counts which were used as input to train the machine learning model for text classification.
 The model's performance was evaluated using various performance metrics such as AUC, F1_score, Accuracy, Precision and Recall.